dakusui/jcunit/README.md

 ```

 Did you already notice the bugs that this program has?

 * It doesn't consider equations that do not have solutions in real.
 * If it's not a quadratic equation but a linear one, how should it behave?
 * Errors.
 How should it handle errors?
 To what extent error is acceptable?
 * Overflows.
-If b * b, 4 * c * a, etc become bigger than Double.MAX_VALUE (or smaller than Double.MIN_VALUE), how should it handle it?
+If b * b, 4 * c * a, etc become bigger than Double.MAX_VALUE (or
+smaller than Double.MIN_VALUE), how should it handle them?
 * Shouldn't we set some limits for a, b, and c?
-Both to make errors small enough and prevent overflows happen.
+Both to make errors small enough
+and prevent overflows from happening.
 * etc. (maybe)

 Try to find (and reproduce) these bugs using JCUnit and fix them.